 Founded in 2012 by Stanford University Computer Science professors Andrew Ng and Daphne Koller, Coursera is an online learning platform offering university courses from top academic institutions.
-You can enroll in most courses for free, but you can also choose to get a degree or certificate by paying a tuition fee.
+You can enrol in most courses for free, but you can also choose to get a degree or certificate by paying a tuition fee.
+While you don’t need any qualifications to become a web developer, some accreditation can be useful—just have a look at our guide to the top web developer certification courses to learn more.
 Coursera has several popular programming courses which last about four to ten weeks each.
 Once enrolled, you have access to a structured program with weekly exercises, video lectures, and a final project or exam.

-You can find a list of popular courses for aspiring programmers here.
+You can find a useful summary of popular Coursera programming courses for aspiring coders on this site.

-FreeCodeCamp was first launched in 2014, and is a non-profit organization that aims to help aspiring web developers learn the necessary skills needed to succeed in the role.
-The tutorials are super helpful for beginners as they dive right into the practical aspect of coding by making you write code from the start.
-A huge part of becoming a web developer is about the repetitive practice of writing code.
-This is where FreeCodeCamp comes in handy: each topic is split into short lessons that give you the opportunity to solve a challenge with a specific code
+FreeCodeCamp was first launched in 2014, and is a non-profit organization that aims to help newbie programmers learn the necessary skills needed to succeed in the role.
+Their web development tutorials are super helpful for beginners as they dive right into the practical aspect of coding by making you write code from the start.
+A huge part of becoming a developer is about the repetitive practice of writing code.
+This is where FreeCodeCamp comes in handy: each topic is split into short lessons that give you the opportunity to solve a challenge with a specific code.

 Another great thing about FreeCodeCamp is that you get the chance to participate in projects for other non-profit organizations once you’ve completed the courses and practice levels.
 This is a huge plus when it comes to building out your portfolio.

 Codeacademy was founded in 2011 and is one of the most famous platforms out there for learning code.
-Like Codecamp, you jump right into the practical aspect with tutorials that give you just the amount of information needed to finish a task and move on to the next one.
+Like Codecamp, their web development tutorials jump right into the practical aspect, with lessons that give you just the amount of information needed to finish a task and move on to the next one.
 You’ll access more and more information as the course progresses.
 The platform used to be free, but now offers free courses for the basic account for interactive lessons and daily practice and a paid pro account for those who want to dive deeper.